Brooklyn Museum Libraries and Archives: Artists Books

 Artists books are a special feature of the library collection with a focus on Brooklyn-based artists; artists who are exhibited by the museum or who have work in the museum’s object collection; artists who create work that relates to the objects or cultures that are represented in the museum’s object collections; artists who are considered to be innovators or masters in the artists books world.
 Recent donations include artists books from the library of Arnold Smoller and the library of Thea Westreich and Ethan Wagner.

 The exhibition entitled Artist Books, held in 2000, featured 50 books ranging from multiples to limited edition to unique works from the library collection.
 From 2003 to 2006, the museum featured key works from the Wilbour Library of Egyptology in a two part exhibition entitled Egypt Through Other Eyes: Early Travel and Exploration and the Popularization of Ancient Egypt, that examined how Western writers and artists saw and recorded Egypt from early works on hieroglyphs to the discovery of Tutankhamun's tomb in 1922.

 Digital collections

 In an effort to provide greater access to the collections, the Brooklyn Museum Libraries have been digitizing parts of its collections.
 Some digital projects include the Gilded Age Project, the Bendel Fashion sketches, and Brooklyn Visual Heritage.
 A multi-year collaboration with Pratt Institute's School of Information and Library Science is underway to provide a training ground for librarians and archivists and to make the library and archive collections more accessible via digital means.

 New York Art Resources Consortium

 In 2006, The Libraries of the Brooklyn Museum, The Frick, and The Museum of Modern Art joined forces to form the New York Art Resources Consortium (NYARC).
 In addition to other projects, they have collaborated to build an integrated library system, known as Arcade., to provide better access to their respective collections.

-Visiting

-During the renovation on the 2nd floor of the Brooklyn Museum, the libraries are open with limited access to researchers.
-The libraries and archives are scheduled to reopen to the public in the fall of 2016.
-When the floor is reopened it will feature a new Gallery of Libraries and Archives as well as newly reinstalled Asian and Islamic art galleries.